manas11/vanet-sumo/README.md

 > Check your SUMO version using `sumo --version`

-### 2. Downloading Map of area where simulation is to be run
+### 2. Downloading Map of area where simulation is to be run, and converting to ns-3 understandable format
 There are 2 ways to export map of area where simulation is to be run:
 > Step I is preferrable as it offers an interactive UI for setting up various parameters.
 > Refer [SUMO Tutorials](https://sumo.dlr.de/docs/Tutorials.html) for more details about SUMO related steps